 Be kind to nature…and other foragers

 First of all…remember this is a wild plant and belongs to everyone and no-one.
-Don’t swoop in and deforest a whole ransom crop – pick a couple of handfuls at most and never pull up the whole plant.
+Don’t swoop in and deforest a whole ransom patch – pick a couple of handfuls at most and never pull up the whole plant.

 It’s illegal to pick plants in protected woodland, by the way.
 Many farmers’ markets sell wild garlic, so buy rather than destroy!

 Is that wild garlic?

 It should be obvious from the smell, and the bright green, pointed leaves which is the wild garlic, but there have been some cases of people picking lily-of-the-valley by mistake and being poisoned.
 If you’re not sure, don’t pick it.
 If the ransoms have lots of white flowers, it’s past its best.

 Did you know…garlic (and especially wild garlic) is antibacterial, antibiotic and antiseptic.
 It’s proven to reduce blood pressure too.